Walt Disney World To Host International Women’s Day Special Events On March 8

 Magic Kingdom Park

 Over in Tomorrowland, Judy Hopps from Zootopia and Joy from Inside Out will host the Sisters Soiree Dance Party, according to Disney Parks.
-Women and girls (and their male allies) with a sweet tooth can head to Fantasyland’s Cheshire Café, or to Frontierland’s Westward Ho, for a special strawberry treat, Strawberry Shortcake Shooters.
+Women and girls — and their male allies — with a sweet tooth can head to Fantasyland’s Cheshire Café, or to Frontierland’s Westward Ho, for a special strawberry treat.
+Said treat?
+Strawberry Shortcake Shooters.

 There Is No Such Thing as a Slow Time at Walt Disney Worldhttps://t.co/YkjTeh0lWn pic.twitter.com/sYZO2dbGs0